 “Larry Noodles” is the nickname I got when I was an inmate at Otisville Federal prison.
+My real name is Lawrence Dressler.
 I had stolen a pound of spiral noodles from the prison warehouse where I had worked for 13 cents an hour.
 I cooked the noodles in a plastic bag, with a teaspoon of salt and a small amount of water.
 The noodles steamed in the microwave.
 I let them sit out for a few hours while they softened.
 I took them back to the cubicles where the inmates slept.
 I hid the noodles in a bag that hung from the wall of my cubicle.
 I hung my coat over the noodles in order to hide them from the guards.
 I went outside and sat in the sun near the parking lot in order to get a sun tan, even though it was the fall.
 A Russian inmate named Dima walked by and scolded me for sitting so close to the parking lot, he warned me that I could get in trouble.
 I was clearly within the boundary and was not in the parking lot.
 I should have listened to Dima.

 On November 23, 2014 Senior Specialist Officer S. Grogan saw me and thought I was involved in criminal activity, ie., smuggling contraband from visitors near the parking lot.
 Grogan searched me.
 I was clean.
 Grogan then went to my cubicle and searched.
 Grogan found the bag of noodles.
 Grogan interrogated me about the noodles.
 I told him I found them in the dining area.
 Grogan said that the kitchen staff said that they never use spiral noodles.
 Grogan said that I must have stolen the noodles from the warehouse where I worked.
 Grogan was very upset about the noodles.
 I mistakenly thought that Grogan would calm down if I told him that I thought I could bring the noodles to the bunks from the warehouse.
 When the guys heard that I ratted myself out to Grogan they got very mad at me.
 What kind of shlocky lawyer rats himself out to the Feds?